 What help is available to me as a victim of crime?

-WA CVSC Hotline provides a 24 hour crisis intervention, information, and referrals.
+WA CVSC Hotline provides phone services during business hours, between 9am - 5pm PST, or by text 24 hours.
+Services provided are crisis intervention, information, and referrals.

 Do you offer services in languages other than English?

 We utilize the AT&T Language line for callers who speak a language other than English.